Tamás Takács

 This year’s International Olympiad in Artificial Intelligence will take place in Beijing, China, from August 2nd to 9th.
 The format has undergone a major shift, moving from a team-based competition to a fully individual one.
 However, the collaborative spirit lives on through an additional team round, which, while not influencing individual scores, encourages creativity.

-A major highlight of this year’s competition is the use of NVIDIA’s Isaac Sim platform.
+A major highlight of this year’s competition is the use of Mujoco’s simulation platform.
 Students will work on embedded AI applications using this tool and present their solutions during the event.

 Another key change is that the take-home exercises no longer contribute to the final score.
 Despite this, I believe they remain a valuable component of the Olympiad.
 Given that most students are not formally introduced to AI in high school, these preparatory tasks provide much-needed context and practice.
 For further details, refer to the organizer’s website: [IOAI 2025]